dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 consumable and relevant no matter what happens tomorrow?

 Too much flexibility and you end up with offshoot organizations.
-While these allow the religion to more flexibility and freedom, these ultimately reduce capacity for the religion's social institutions to benefit society.
+While these allow the religion more flexibility and freedom, these ultimately reduce capacity for the religion's social institutions to benefit society.
 There is more risk when movements branch outwards before there is enough precipitation of identity and shared culture.